 Counting Sets

 Here is one of the most basic activities for one to one correspondence.
-Matching sets.
+Counting sets.

 Invite your child to count the number of dots on each card, and then read the number.
 To ensure accurate counting, it’s important to have your preschooler touch each dot as it is counted.